urbanogilson/lavandula/doc/tutorial.md

 This document will walk you through creating a sample application with Lavandula, following conventions and best practices.
 We will create a simple web application that connects to a Sqlite3 database and serves JSON content.

+## What is Lavandula?

+Lavandula is a framework that makes building maintainable backends in C faster and more scalable (and fun).
+If you have used .NET before, then you will be familiar with some of the concepts used in the framework.
+The framework also takes some inspiration from Express and Rails.

+The core of lavandula is a customisable web server.
+You can define routes to serve various types of content within your application.
+On top of this are various tools such as a route handler, middleware pipeline, environment variable parser, logger, and even an ORM, to make your development easier.

 ## Project Setup

 Follow the installation and setup guide in `setup.md`.